-Dark wood and exposed brick give this wine-and-dine bistro a charming feel.
-Patrons are beguiled by worldly wine selections, artisanal cheese and antipasto plates.
-Try the warm brie and roasted garlic.
+Dark wood and exposed brick give this wine bistro a charming feel.
+Patrons can enjoy artisanal cheeses and antipasto plates like the warm Brie and roasted garlic.

 A wood-fired oven, gourmet ingredients, and wine to-go make a perfect pizzeria for dine-in or delivery.
 If the weather's nice, eat outside in the spacious garden area.

 This neighborhood eatery serves up top-notch burgers, such as the Croque, topped with Swiss, a fried egg, and a slice of ham.
 Add a milkshake or root beer float.
 Multiple locations.